Kimi-Zou/twitch-frontend-song-player/README.md

 npm install
 ```

-2. Create .env file, you can also reference to `.env.example`
+2. Create .env file, you can reference to `.env.example`

 ```
 REACT_APP_SPOTIFY_CLIENT=<Your Spotify client ID here>